xynzhere/GHop/README.md

 A mod that lets you use the mimicked physics of the source engine, letting you bunny hop, fly and more.

-_If you have any questions, you found an issue with the mod, or you wanna help me out, feel free to contact me._
+_If you have any questions, you found an issue related the mod, or you wanna help me out in general, feel free to contact me._

 _W A S D_ / _SHIFT_ / _CTRL_ / _SPACE_ / _Main Movement._<br>